-At the Rendezvous, we'll hold an optional, informal meet-up on Monday, July 11th at 6pm.
+At the Rendezvous, we plan to hold an optional, informal meet-up (date/time TBD).
 The casual event will give us a chance to meet in person, discuss the review process, and mingle with colleagues.
 The location will be shared as the Earth Educators' Rendezvous approaches, but we are planning for a venue within easy walking distance from the host campus.

 Activities will be assigned on a rolling basis, but several weeks in advance of the review camp.
 Reviewers are encouraged to complete reviews over a period of time prior to camp to take full advantage of the collaborative opportunities the camp provides.
 We expect that, on average, an individual review will take about half an hour, but this may vary depending upon the the scope, format, and quality of the activities.
 At lead-in meetings and during the review process, the group will share experiences and perspectives on activities to refine their reviewing strategy, deal with issues that may arise from reviews, and modify and/or complete additional reviews as time allows.